legendcodermartino1245/ldac-optimization-guide/README.md

 ---

 ## 🔓 Android Unlock Stutters?
-The Hidden Cost of AVRCP 1.6
+The Hidden Cost of AVRCP 1.6 With AV ON

 If you're using **LDAC multipoint** (Android + Windows), and you notice a **brief stutter or glitch when unlocking your Android phone**, here's the reason: